Davey River

-The Davey River is a perennial river located in the south-west region of Tasmania, Australia.
+The Davey River is a perennial river in the south-west region of Tasmania, Australia.

 Course and features

 The Davey River rises on the western slopes of the Frankland Range, below Coronation Peak, and flows generally south by west through the Southwest National Park, joined by ten tributaries including the Lora, Frankland, Hardwood, Crossing, and De Witt rivers.
 The river reaches its mouth in Payne Bay, an inner part of Port Davey, and empties out into the Southern Ocean.
 The river descends 228 m over its 53 km course.

 A section of the lower Davey River gorge is known as Hells Gates, - providing confusion with the entry to Macquarie Harbour which has an entrance by the same name - Hells Gates.